 - Measure time required and effectiveness at reducing thistle populations for each treatment.

-- Share results with other organic apple growers through our website, a field day, emails to grower list-serves, articles in grower publications, and a conference poster session.
+- Share results with other organic apple growers through our website, a field day, emails to grower list-serves, articles in grower publications, and conferences.

 This experiment relates to Canada thistle control in the bark mulched strip.
 We have found that weekly close mowing of grass aisles and cultivation of the cultivated strip every 7-14 days when soil conditions permit is sufficient to largely control or eliminate thistle in those areas, but that thistle can proliferate in the mulched strips.
 Once it invades the mulched area, it spreads rapidly via underground runners.
 The runners are very deep, and there is no practical way to dig them out with uprooting the apple trees as well.
 However, previous research by others has shown that Canada thistle populations can be reduced if the aboveground shoots are repeatedly cut back every three weeks, which depletes the plant’s underground food reserves.
 Our goal was to confirm whether this was true and to identify the most cost-effective method of cutting shoots back.